- Latin America

 Camp is set up each night outside remote gaucho huts along the riding route.
 Each shelter has a communal area, warmed by a central stove, where meals are cooked and eaten.
 Sleeping arrangements are communal bunk rooms or camping in two to three-person tents.
 The refuges provide a place to cook and warm up in front of the fire if the weather has been unkind.

 There are shower and loo facilities only on five out of the eleven nights.

 Meals during the trail are hearty and filling.
 Lunches will be picnics along the way, whilst supper will be prepared in the gaucho hut, or over a fire out in the open.

-This ride runs between November and March.
+This ride runs on set dates between November and March.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

 |Mitre Peninsula||9 Dec 2023 - 20 Dec 2023||11 nights 11 ngts||$3,600.00||Book|

 |Mitre Peninsula||12 Jan 2024 - 23 Jan 2024||11 nights 11 ngts||$3,600.00||Book|